 Gas Metering System is the term used to describe the system used to meter, record, read and calculate Natural Gas quantities.
 The Gas Metering System’s metering equipment meters either the mass, volume and/or quality of the Natural Gas delivered at an Entry Point, Metering Site, Transition Point, Storage Point, Direct Site or Exit Point, see clause 12.3.
 The Consumption Sites Gas Metering Systems and Metering Sites are governed and defined by the Distribution Company’s RfGD.

+Gas Month is a period commencing at 06:00 on the first Gas Day of any calendar month and ending at 06:00 on the first Gas Day of the following calendar month.

 Gas Storage Denmark is Gas Storage Denmark A/S, which operates the Storage Facilities.

 Gas Supplier is any natural or legal person who supplies Consumers with Natural Gas.